Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

-\begin{proof} By Xing's theorem \ref{thm:xing}, we know that the Frobenius polynomial of all supersingular threefolds $P_X(T)$ coincides with the minimal polynomial $h_X(T)$ and $e=1$ in every row of the table.

-The first four rows of Table \ref{table:ss-simple-threefolds} correspond to isogeny classes of type (Z-1).
-By the discussion in Section \ref{sec:ss-qST-groups}, the minimal polynomials are of the form\footnote{Recall that $f^{[a]}(T) \colonequals a^{\deg f} f(T/a)$.} $\Phi_m^{[\sqrt{q}]}(T)$ and the normalized polynomials are just the cyclotomic polynomials $\Phi_m(T)$.
+\begin{proof} By \Cref{thm:xing} and the discussion following it, we know that the Frobenius polynomial of every supersingular threefold $P_X(T)$, coincides with the minimal polynomial $h_X(T)$ with $e=1$ in some row of the table.
+The first four rows of \Cref{table:ss-simple-threefolds} correspond to isogeny classes of type (Z-1).
+By the discussion in \Cref{sec:ss-qST-groups}, the minimal polynomials are of the form\footnote{Recall that $f^{[a]}(T) \colonequals a^{\deg f} f(T/a)$.} $\Phi_m^{[\sqrt{q}]}(T)$ and the normalized polynomials are just the usual cyclotomic polynomials $\Phi_m(T)$.